narkreeta/youtube-tutorial/README.md

 # youtube-tutorial
--how to create a virtual environment in python ?
+> how to create a virtual environment in python ?